 The Muse Writers Center

-The Muse Writers Center in Norfolk is Hampton Roads' literary center.
-We offer creative writing classes and seminars for beginning, experienced, and professional writers-whether they be children, teens, or adults; house a resource center for area writers, and host readings, open mics, and special events.
-We never turn anyone away because of their financial situation, and we have provided tuition assistance and scholarships to hundreds of people.
+The Muse Writers Center is Hampton Roads' literary center.
+We offer creative writing classes & seminars for beginning & experienced writers-whether they be children, teens, or adults; house a resource center for area writers; & host readings, open mics, & special events.
+We never turn anyone away because of their financial situation & have provided tuition help & scholarships to nearly 1,000 people.
+Our outreach to veteran/military & senior living communities & youth is always expanding.

 In our first class session in the fall of 2005, we attracted 20 students in five classes.
-This spring, we are on track to host nearly 400 students in 85 introductory-to-advanced low-cost creative writing classes and seminars in fiction, poetry, nonfiction and memoir, scriptwriting, and songwriting.
+This spring, we are on track to host more than 450 students in 100 introductory-to-advanced low-cost creative writing classes and seminars in fiction, poetry, nonfiction and memoir, scriptwriting, and songwriting.
 Independent from a college or university, we embrace people of every age, background, and level of experience.
 Our main educational aim is to embrace people who want to write but haven't had the opportunity to be guided by great teachers.

-This year, we also plan on hosting more than 150 literary events, which will attract nearly 6,000 people.
+This year, we also plan on hosting more than 300 literary events, which will attract more than 7,000 people.
 Ongoing events include public readings for adults, teens, and kids, our open mic nights, our writers happy hour and writers coffee breaks, our jams and open houses, our Slover Library write-ins, public writing days, writers support groups, book launch parties and readings, and many more.

 One of the programs we are most proud of is our program for youth.
-We have been expanding our creative writing classes and camps for 7-8 year old writers, 9-11 year old writers, and teen writers (our tuition assistance rate for our youth classes averages a little more than 15 percent).
+We have been expanding our creative writing classes and camps for 6-8 year old writers, 9-11 year old writers, and teen writers (our tuition assistance rate for our youth classes averages a little more than 15 percent).
 We now have 6 teen open mic nights each year and more than a dozen readings featuring teen and younger writers reading their original work.
-We also plan to start a teen story slam this spring.
 And several of our teen students have formed their own committee to organize and create even more events.

 Many of the young people we are reaching were having trouble in school, both academically and socially.
 Some of them perhaps had felt different than their peers and were starting to withdraw and act out.
 When we see these kids come to The Muse for the first time, it's amazing how fast they realize that they have finally found their tribe and begin to open up and gain confidence.
 Many of our 9-11 year olds and teen students are now working on books now or collections of poetry.
 And many of them are now dealing with their own issues in a positive way, using the art of writing to find their voices and create new futures for themselves.